spatialos/database-sync-worker/README.md

 ---

 ### Option 1: Copying

+This is best used when your project is using [Structured Project Layout].
 You can simply copy the two files into your project's `schema` directory, keeping the directory structure intact.

 For example